George Meredith’s Beauchamp’s Career (1875)

 Yet “the people” themselves only exist in the novel as a subject of Nevil and his friends’ discourse: they are just there to be talked about, that’s what the people are for.
-So Beauchamp’s Career is less of a condition-of-England novel than say, Gaskell’s North and South, which makes a real attempt, in the depiction of strike leader Nicholas Higgins, to faithfully represent the voice of the workers.
+So Beauchamp’s Career is less of a condition-of-England novel than say, Gaskell’s North and South, which makes a real attempt, most notably in the depiction of strike leader Nicholas Higgins, to faithfully represent the voice of the workers.
 And much of Nevil’s conversation also has romantic subtext, in that he’s conducting several frienships with eligible young ladies – its clear he’s going to marry one of them, it’s just which one that is in question.
 With all of these young ladies he conducts long state-of-the-nation discussions.
 So rather than simply talking about political questions, there’s a mutual emotional and moral feeling-out between the characters in these conversations, which agains asks questions about how seriously the actual socio-political questions are being taken, when they don’t provide enough dramatic interest to stand on their own.

 Yet the Carlyle influence is strong in this one, which renders it of some interest to this blog.
 Early on we find that: